martin989/ML-HousePrice/README.md

 # ML-HousePrice
-House Price linear regression model
+House Price example.
+This example uses both linear regression and decision tree.
+The dataset allows each ML alogrithm to be compared and examined using a UI.